Moiz-ncai/ParkIT/README.md

 ## Overview

 ParkIT is designed to help you monitor parking spaces through IP cameras, detect occupied/vacant spots, and provide real-time parking occupancy analysis.
-The application provides a complete solution for parking management with an intuitive interface and powerful AI-driven detection capabilities.
+The application provides a complete solution for parking management with an intuitive interface and powerful AI-driven vehicle detection capabilities.

 **Current Production Version: 3.0**